Vicky Pattison Stuns Followers In Comfy Crop Top & Sweatpants Ensemble: ‘I Have This Tracksuit In Every Color’

 Former Geordie Shore star Vicky Pattison took to Instagram to update fans with a couple of new photos of herself.

-The 32-year-old stunned in a white long-sleeved crop top that had clothing brand Missy Empire’s name written all over in black text.
-She paired the ensemble with matching sweatpants that fell above her ankles.
+The 32-year-old stunned in a white long-sleeved crop top that had clothing brand Missy Empire’s name written all over it in black text.
+She paired the top with matching sweatpants that fell above her ankles.
 To complete the outfit, Pattison wore black lace-up sneakers.
 The reality star kept her nails short and didn’t opt for any polish.
-She sported her light brown wavy hair down and accessorized herself with a headband.
+She wore her wavy, light brown hair down and accessorized with a headband.
 Pattison rocked a necklace underneath her crop top and didn’t wear any other visible jewelry.
 For her makeup application, she appeared to have applied a coat of lipgloss, eyeliner, mascara, and eyeshadow.

-The I’m a Celebrity…Get Me Out of Here! winner posted two images within one upload.
+The I’m a Celebrity…Get Me Out of Here! winner posted two images in the upload.

 In the first shot, Pattison was captured on top of what looked to be a balcony with eye-catching black and white flooring.
-She was snapped crouching next to a couple of green plants and looked directly at the camera lens with her lips slightly parted.
-Pattison rested both arms in front of her and was caught in front of a beautiful clear blue sky.
+She was snapped crouching next to a couple of green plants and looking directly at the camera with her lips slightly parted.
+Pattison rested both arms in front of her and was caught in front of a beautiful, clear blue sky.

 In the next slide, she was photographed sitting on a black chair in the same location.
-Pattison crossed her arms over and placed both feet on tiptoes.
-Pattison flashed a huge smile and was seemingly enjoying the bright weather.
+Pattison crossed her arms and placed both feet on tiptoes.
+Pattison flashed a huge smile and was seemingly enjoying the sunny weather.

 She didn’t add a geotag with her upload.
 However, in a separate Instagram upload from last week, Pattison shared a snapshot of herself with her boyfriend in her home city Newcastle.